-Section 1.1 Role of the GPS
+Role of the GPS

-- ^{19.} Transport investments have long lead times, high costs and leave long legacies.
-Therefore transport planning and investments need to be guided by a long-term strategic approach, with a clear understanding of the outcomes that government is seeking to achieve. - ^{20.} The GPS is where the government determines how investment into the land transport system will contribute to achieving overall government outcomes, taking into account a range of policies and strategies as listed in Appendix 3.
+- 19. Transport investments have long lead times, high costs and leave long legacies.
+Therefore transport planning and investments need to be guided by a long-term strategic approach, with a clear understanding of the outcomes that government is seeking to achieve. - The GPS is where the government determines how investment into the land transport system from the Fund will contribute to achieving overall government outcomes, taking into account a range of policies and strategies as listed in Appendix 3.
 It outlines the government's strategy to guide land transport investment over the next 10 years.
 It also provides guidance to decision-makers about where and under what conditions government will focus resources.
-The GPS operates under the Land Transport Management Act 2003 [LTMA 2003], which sets out the scope and requirements for the GPS [see Appendices 1 and 2 for details]. - ^{21.} The GPS influences decisions on how money from the Fund will be invested across activity classes, such as state highways and public transport.
-It also guides local government and Waka Kotahi on the type of activities that should be included in Regional Land Transport Plans (RLTPs) and the National Land Transport Programme (NLTP). - 22.
-Over \$4 billion of New Zealanders' money is spent through the Fund each year, which is supplemented by co-investment from local government and additional funding and financing.
+The GPS operates under the Land Transport Management Act 2003 (LTMA 2003), which sets out the scope and requirements for the GPS (see Appendices 1, 2 and 5 for details). - ^{21.} The GPS influences decisions on how money from the Fund will be invested across activity classes, such as state highways and public transport.
+It also guides local government and Waka Kotahi on the type of activities that should be included in Regional Land Transport Plans [RLTPs] and the National Land Transport Programme [NLTP]. - Over \$4 billion of New Zealanders' money is spent through the Fund each year, which is supplemented by co-investment from local government and additional funding and financing.